OGGM/oggm/docs/flowlines.rst

 Elevation bands flowlines
 -------------------------

-"Elevation bands flowlines" method is another way to transform a glacier into a flowline.
+The "elevation bands flowlines" method is another way to transform a glacier into a flowline.
 The implementation is considerably easier as the geometrical centerlines, and is used in [Huss_Farinotti_2012]_, [Huss_Hock_2015]_ as well as [Werder_et_al_2019]_.
 We follow the